Doron-Az/gestures-io/README.md

 Ability to recognize multiple hand gestures Configurable gesture recognition thresholds Integration with OpenCV for image processing
-Real-time training to teach the system new gestures.
+Real-time training to teach the system new gestures